jgoconnell/hmosaic/docs/index.rst

 Check the connect box in the control panel and try selecting a corpus.
 You should see logging information confirming your corpus selection in the terminal window.

-This video shows how to install the source package into the python path and create a mosaic using the ipython python interpreter

 ===========================================
 Tour of the pure data mosaicing framework